sonmarcho/sonmarcho.github.io/1-projects.md

 projects require modularity as they grow bigger: for instance, one may want to verify a single function in several steps.

 A second problem we faced was reasoning about memory and aliasing.
 This was especially frustrating because memory management is quite simple in Noise\*, making one expect the memory reasoning to be straightforward.
 More specifically, reasoning about the disjointness of various elements in memory makes the context quickly saturate, especially in the last layers of the API, and acted as a formidable catalyzer of all the problems we faced with intrinsic proofs.

-Overall, the Low\* toolchain works very well to verify cryptographic primitives and protocols as demonstrated by the [Hacl\*](https://github.com/hacl-star/hacl-star) project: memory management is quite simple and in particular memory allocation is almost non-existent, the control-flow contains few branchings, the SMT solver is of great help when reasoning about non-linear arithmetic, etc. As a consequence, those problems were very tractable while we worked on the protocol code of Noise\*.
-They however quickly worsened as we moved up the stack through the various layers of the API, and as a consequence we decided to completely rethink our toolchain, leading us to the second part of my journey.
+Overall, the Low\* toolchain is very well suited at verifying cryptographic primitives and protocols as demonstrated by the [Hacl\*](https://github.com/hacl-star/hacl-star) project: memory management is quite simple and in particular memory allocation is almost non-existent, the control-flow contains few branchings, the SMT solver is of great help when reasoning about non-linear arithmetic, etc. As a consequence, we had a very smooth experience when working on the protocol code of Noise\*.
+In contrast, we quickly faced an accumulation of problems while moving up the stack through the various layers of the API, and as a consequence decided to completely rethink our toolchain, leading us to the second part of my journey.

 <a name="Aeneas"></a>
 ## Aeneas, and his little brother Charon